Victoria follows other states with the introduction of new workplace laws and penalties

 Site audits and checks are an essential way to highlight any areas of increased risk of injury to workers.
-Why not conduct a quick 3 minute Height Safety Health Check to ascertain your level of risk?
+Why not conduct a quick 3 minute Height Safety Risk Calculator to ascertain your level of risk?

 - Read our Top 7 Tips for Building Owners.

 - Keep our interactive document, What is the Law on hand as your go to guide for your legal requirements.